-Can you mix together cooking oil and washing up liquid, pour it into a two litre plastic container and give it a good shake?
+Can you mix together cooking oil and dish-washing liquid, pour it into a two litre plastic container and give it a good shake?

 These blood suckers can cause havoc with your citrus trees, and roses, for example, spreading viruses that then attack your favourite plants.

-Just this afternoon I sprayed eight citrus trees.
+Just this afternoon I sprayed eight citrus trees with white oil.
 A not inconsiderable amount drifts onto you, and you inhale some of it too.
-Those toxic chemicals kill the bugs, but don't they affect our health too?
-White oil though is harmless.
+Those toxic chemicals kill the bugs, but do they not also affect our well-being?

-Then there are bean leaf beetles and a host of sap sucking bugs that attack both the leaves and the fruit.
+Then there are bean leaf beetles and a host of sap-sucking bugs that attack both the leaves and the fruit.
 Asphyxiate them with your white oil.

-It's highly concentrated, so dilute your white oil by adding 100 ml of the concentrate to five litres of water in a spray bottle; that's 2%.
+It is highly concentrated, so dilute your white oil by adding 100 ml of the concentrate to five litres of water in a spray bottle; that is 2%.
 My cousin who is a citrus farmer recommends not going over 3 percent.
 Then spray it onto both sides of the leaves, and concentrating on the young shoots.

 This is what a lime leaf looked like before white oil.

-Update: It's now three months since I sprayed and there is not a sign of white fly.
+Here is an update for you.
+It is now three months since I sprayed and there is not a sign of white fly.

 Growing lemon trees is so easy.
-Dig a hole, fill it with compost and a bit of lime, and plant the young sapling; but you will need to be one of the white oil manufacturers.
+Dig a hole, fill it with compost and a bit of lime, and plant the young sapling; but you will need to become one of the white oil manufacturers.